Business LoansSmall Business Lender Reviews

 Term loans

-PNC offers two types of business term loans: secured and unsecured.
+PNC offers two types of business term loans, secured and unsecured.
 Unsecured loans come with smaller borrowing limits at PNC — between $20,000 and $100,000.
-While PNC doesn’t share its rates publicly, interest rates on unsecured term loans tend to be higher than those offered on secured term loans.
+But while PNC doesn’t share its rates publicly, interest rates on unsecured term loans tend to be higher than those offered on secured term loans.

-You may need a secured term loan if you need to borrow more than $100,000, which typically comes with longer terms of up to 84 months and requires you to pledge collateral.
+You may need a secured term loan if you need to borrow more than $100,000, which typically offers longer terms of up to 84 months but requires you to pledge collateral.

 Lines of credit

 Like a credit card, a business line of credit allows you to borrow money when needed, only charging interest on the withdrawn amounts.
 This is a great option for covering day-to-day working capital expenses like payroll, inventory, marketing campaigns and more.
-PNC’s secured and unsecured lines of credit differ in the amounts you can borrow, the fees and payments and whether collateral is required.
+PNC’s secured and unsecured lines of credit differ in the amount you can borrow and whether collateral is required.

-Unsecured lines have a $175 annual fee and require the minimum due to be equivalent to the greater of $100 or 1.5% of the balance owed.
+Unsecured lines have a $175 annual fee and require a minimum payment of $100 or 1.5% of the balance owed, whichever is higher.
 Secured lines of credit carry an annual fee of 0.25% of the credit line, and PNC requires interest-only payments on any amount owed on a monthly basis.
-It’s wise to make principal payments as quickly as possible to minimize your total interest charges.
+It’s wise, however, to make principal payments as quickly as possible to minimize your total interest charges.

 Vehicle financing